 Company Dissolution, Liquidation and Cancelation in 5 steps

-Before it comes to a company’s cancellation, the company must be dissolved and liquidated before.
+Before it comes to a company’s cancellation, the company must be dissolved and liquidated.
 This cancellation process must legally go through several phases.
 We will explain this procedure below:

 1. Company dissolution